dokku/dokku/docs/proxy.md

 # Proxy plugin

 > New as of 0.5.0
-> Port handling functionality is new as of 0.6.0

 As of dokku 0.5.0, the proxy functionality has been decoupled from the nginx-vhosts plugin into the proxy plugin.
 In the future this will allow other proxy software (HAproxy for example) to be used instead of nginx.